einbahnstrasse/Goldford-MTEC1003/schedule.markdown

 <img src="/Goldford-MTEC1003-OL78/assets/organized.gif" alt="organized" width="400" align="right">

 # Schedule
 _This page will be updated frequently with examples, video tutorials, links to new resources, and occasional updates to LAB ASSIGNMENTS.
-Our schedule follows the [CUNY CityTech Spring 2021 Academic Calendar](https://www.citytech.cuny.edu/registrar/docs/spring_2021.pdf){:target="_blank"}.
+Our schedule follows the [CUNY CityTech Fall 2021 Academic Calendar](https://www.citytech.cuny.edu/registrar/docs/fall_2021.pdf){:target="_blank"}.
 The following topics and their precise order may change.
 Check here for updates!_
 <div class="instructornote">
 <p markdown="span"><em><b>Study slides, references, and tutorials before each class.</b></em></p></div>
 **Skip to:** <a href="#w1">Week 1: 8/30</a> <a href="#w2">Week 2: 9/13</a> <a href="#w3">Week 3: 9/20</a> <a href="#w4">Week 4: 9/27</a> <a href="#w5">Week 5: 10/4</a> <a href="#w6">Week 6: 10/18</a> <a href="#w7">Week 7: 10/25</a> <a href="#w8">Week 8: 11/1</a> <a href="#w9">Week 9: 11/8</a> <a href="#w10">Week 10: 11/15</a> <a href="#w11">Week 11: 11/22</a> <a href="#w12">Week 12: 11/29</a> <a href="#w13">Week 13: 12/6</a> <a href="#w14">Week 14: 12/13</a> <a href="#w15">Week 15: 12/20</a>